-The Company's revenues consist of: (1) Pass-through charges, which are generation, transmission, system loss, and other related pass-on charges; (2) Distribution wheeling revenues consisting of distribution, supply, and metering charges; and (3) Other charges related to service reconnection and pole attachment rental.
+Revenues of DECORP consist of: 1. pass-through charges or generation, transmission, system loss, and other related revenues; 2. distribution wheeling charges, which include distribution, supply, and metering; and 3. other charges such as service reconnection and pole attachment rental.